How Wave.space offers seamless Bitcoin to Euro Conversion

 Then check the details again and click on “Confirm”.

-Please note that withdrawals are only possible to bank accounts with the same name as the Strike account.
+Please note that withdrawals are only possible to bank accounts with the same owner name as the Strike account.

 If you sell Bitcoin via Strike, you will incur a trading fee, the so-called Strike fee, which is calculated as a percentage of the trading volume.
+The strike fee is divided into different levels or “tiers” depending on your monthly trading volume.
+The more you buy or sell, the lower the fee.

 Monthly trading volume Fee